 If you understand laundry symbols, you have a better chance of keeping your clothing and linen in the best possible condition

 Comprehending laundry symbols is key to caring for clothes, bed, bath and table linens and more around the home.
 But to avoid problems like shrinkage and color runs, it’s vital to be aware of what each of them means.

-The symbols don’t just apply to washing items in a home appliance.
+The symbols don’t just apply to doing laundry with a home appliance.
 They also apply to bleaching, if you need to carry this out, along with drying, and ironing, so every stage of the laundry process can be carried out with optimum fabric care in mind.